 We mainly process your data in the course of performance of the services ordered by the client or communicating with the cooperation partner but also in our marketing and client communication, as well as in our customer services.

-From where do we obtain your data?
+How and when do we obtain your data?

-We obtain data about you, when you:
+We obtain data about you when you:

 - as a contact person of our other corporate partner contact us or communicate with us in the course of our relationship with the corporate partner.